Ranking higher on the Search Engine Results Page (SERP) used to be easy, in the mid 2000s. You just had to write good content and wait a few days.

-In 2019, it takes a lot of patience.
+These days, it takes a lot of patience.
 You have to write the best content.
 You have to get a ton of backlinks to your page or blog.
 Then wait weeks or months.
 And even then, you might not rank!

 And if, by some chance, you rank… you then have to protect your position.